 Hettinger is a very small city located in the state of North Dakota.
 With a population of 1,029 people and just one neighborhood, Hettinger is the 81st largest community in North Dakota.

-Unlike some cities, Hettinger isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hettinger are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hettinger is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hettinger is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Hettinger who work in office and administrative support (12.85%), healthcare (10.78%), and sales jobs (10.21%).

 Another important characteristic of Hettinger is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.